slightknack/slightknack.dev/content/blog/difflogic.md

 }
 ```

 On to the meat and potatoes.
 The function `conway` requires a list of `9` cells.
-The neighbors directly above and below are easy; we just index forward or back a row in `cells`.
+The neighbors directly above and below are easy: we just index forward or back a row in `cells`.
 The side-by-side neighbors are a bit harder.
-Luckily, we can just bitshift to the left and bitshift to the right to create two new boards.
+Luckily, we can just bitshift to the left and right to create two new boards.
 This works as long as we're careful to [catch all bits][catch] that might fall into the bitbucket when we shift:

 ```c
 void board_step_scratch_mut(